Purpose of Environmental Health and Safety

 Lamps, Mercury Containing Items, and Pesticides

 Fluorescent lamps, LCD projection lamps, mercury containing items, and pesticides are considered universal waste.
 Fluorescent lamps are collected by building custodians and placed in their original shipping containers for recycling.
 LCD projection lamps should be packed in their original containers and shipped to the Warehouse-0196 for recycling.
 Mercury containing items and pesticides are designated ‘Universal Waste’.
 These wastes should be properly packaged, sealed and collected for transport to the permanent waste storage facility (SB-1).
-Universal waste labels (shown below) should be affixed to the container.
+Universal waste labels (shown in Appendix C.3) should be affixed to the container.
+The following information must be placed on the container label: date when items are first added, location, and a description of the contents.

-Light ballasts collected by university staff should be placed in properly labeled containers and transported to the Electric Shop.
+Light ballasts collected by university staff should be placed in properly labeled “Universal Waste” (see Appendix C.3) containers and transported to the Electric Shop .
 The ballasts will be transferred to SB-1 for sorting PCB and Non-PCB ballasts.
 PCB ballasts will be disposed of using UNI’s approved vendor.
 Non-PCB ballasts are collected by a local vendor for recycling.

 When disposing of oil and associated oil waste in the laboratories, such waste should be placed in suitable plastic or safety tins and labeled as “Used Oil” and collected for transport to the permanent waste storage facility (SB-1).
 Used oil generated as a result of vehicle or building maintenance should be collected in suitable plastic pails or drums and labeled as “Used oil.”
-Oil filters shall be punctured and drained and will be placed in a 55 gallon drum labelled as “Used oil filters”.
+Oil filters shall be punctured and drained and will be placed in a 55 gallon drum labelled as “Used Oil Filters”.
 Oil and filters from maintenance will be picked up at a later date by an approved vendor.
+Oil that is contaminated with chemicals or is considered “offspec” (Such as silicone oil or cutting fluid) should be treated as “Non-hazardous waste”.

 Appliances and Laboratory Equipment